 11 18 19 21 46 num [1:5] 11 18 19 21 46

-As you can see that we defined a numeric vector means the vector consisted of numbers.
+As you can see that we defined a numeric vector means a vector consisting of numbers.

-To see the internal data structure of the list, use the str() function in the R language.
+To check the internal data structure of the list in R, use the str() function.
 To define a list, use the list() function and pass the elements as arguments.

 rl <- list(11, 18, 19, 21) str(rl)